Akash-061/ASTRA/README.md

 ## 📖 About

-ASTRA is a long-term personal AI assistant project that I'm building from scratch to learn software engineering, Python, automation, and artificial intelligence.
+ASTRA is a long-term software engineering project to build a voice-first personal AI operating system that understands natural language, remembers user preferences, automates tasks, and seamlessly integrates across Windows and Android.
+The goal is to create an intelligent assistant that evolves from a command-line tool into a trusted digital companion built completely from scratch.
 The goal is to create an assistant that can:

 - 💻 Control my Windows PC